pnp/powershell/documentation/Connect-PnPOnline.md

 Accept wildcard characters: False
 ```

-### -PnPManagementShell
+### -DeviceLogin
-Log in using the PnP O365 Management Shell application.
+Log in using the Device Code flow.
+By default it will use the PnP Management Shell multi-tenant Azure AD application registration.
 You will be asked to consent to:

 * Read and write managed metadata
 * Have full control of all site collections